vineetk242000/vineetk242000/README.md

 - ⚡ Fun fact: ...
 -->

 I'm Vineet.
-Currently wokring at Filmscafe as a Full Stack Developer.
+Currently working at Filmscafe as a Full Stack Developer.

 In my free time, I like to build projects -